Yitzchak Isaac Sher

-Rabbi Yitzchak Isaac Sher was the rosh yeshiva of the Slabodka Yeshiva in Lithuania and Bnei Brak.
+Rabbi Yitzchak Isaac Sher (Hebrew: יצחק אייזיק שר) was the rosh yeshiva of the Slabodka Yeshiva in Lithuania and Bnei Brak.
 He was the son-in-law of Rabbi Nosson Tzvi Finkel, the Alter of Slabodka.

 Early life

 Rabbi Yitzchak Isaac Sher was born in Halusk, Belarus c.
-1875 to R' Yosef Chaim and Esther Leah Sher.
+1875.
 After completing cheder, he and other students began attending a class given by Rabbi Baruch Ber Leibowitz, who served as the city's rabbi at that time.
 He then went to study in the Volozhin Yeshiva under Rabbi Refael Shapiro.
 After hearing a lecture from the Alter of Slabodka in Halusk, Yitzchak Isaac was inspired and joined his yeshiva in Slabodka, Yeshiva Knesses Yisrael, where he studied with Avraham Grodzinski (later a mashgiach ruchani in the yeshiva).

 In 1903, Rabbi Sher married Maryasha Gittel Finkel, a daughter of the Alter of Slabodka.
 The couple moved to Kelmė where he developed a close relationship with Rabbi Simcha Zissel Ziv (the Alter of Kelm).
 He studied for a short time in the Mir Yeshiva, which was led by his wife's brother, Rabbi Eliezer Yehudah Finkel.